Founder & Leadership Teams

 Assessing indicative attributes

 Internationally, research demonstrates that founders of high-growth ventures are often highly educated and exhibit prior industry and leadership experience - if not necessarily prior entrepreneurial experience.
 High-growth ventures are also typically managed by larger leadership teams.
 These patterns hold in the African context, with important variations that reflect the specific conditions of scaling on the continent.
-The Path to Scale synthesis for Kenya, Ethiopia, and Rwanda identifies leadership development as the single most systematically underserved dimension of scaling support - ESOs address many aspects of the growth framework but consistently underinvest in founder and leadership capability relative to venture need.
+The substantive treatment of the founding-team composition decision as a scaling inflection point - anchored in Hambrick and Mason on upper-echelons theory and the empirical evidence on team-quality determinants - sits in The Scaling Decision Log Decision 1.
+The Path to Scale synthesis for Kenya, Ethiopia, and Rwanda identifies leadership development as the single most systematically underserved dimension of scaling support: ESOs address many aspects of the growth framework but consistently underinvest in founder and leadership capability relative to venture need.

 Founding team diversity